-It is worth noting that the voxels on the continuous line between $\mathbf{p}_i$ and $\mathbf{p}_j$ can not be occupied but free and unknown.
-This ensures the existence of the possibility for continuous exploration.
-To efficiently check the feasibilities of the viewpoint pairs, we propose a continuous line-checking method that follows the fast collision checking fashion \cite{Hou_2025} to avoid recalculation of indexes of voxels at overlapping positions of continuous lines.
-Specifically, our method generates a table of indexes of voxel that needs to be checked in advance and iterates the table when checking an EROI.
+\Higher{It is worth noting that the voxels on the line between $\mathbf{p}_j$ and $\mathbf{p}_k$ can not be occupied but are free and unknown.
+This ensures that $\mathbf{p}_k$ can be observed at $\mathbf{p}_j$, which makes it possible to explore continuously.} To efficiently check the feasibility of the viewpoint pairs, we propose a continuous line-checking method that follows the fast collision checking fashion \cite{Hou_2025} to avoid recalculation of indices of voxels at overlapping positions of continuous lines.
+Specifically, our method generates a table of indices of voxels that need to be checked in advance and iterates through the table when checking an EROI.
 Once an iterative voxel is found occupied, its corresponding viewpoint pairs are confirmed infeasible and will not be considered.